needle-mirror/com.unity.cloud.assets/Documentation~/use-case-asset-references.md

 # Use case: Manage references between assets

-You can use the Unity Cloud Assets package to perform the following:
+Use the Unity Cloud Assets package to perform the following:

 * Query the references of an asset.
 * Create or delete references between assets.